jdevfullstack-tutorials/single-display-arduino-project/README.md

 ![display](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src2.png?raw=true)

 To not complicate things, we just use one 7-segment Display for the output.
-Remember, computer monitors concept of display is the same: the dot-and-no-dot pattern to create a display, whether an image or letter or numbers.
+Remember, computer monitors' concept of display is the same: the dot-and-no-dot pattern to create a display, whether an image or letter or numbers.
 You can do the same thing